jamesxoxo/sliding-pane/README.md

 ## React Sliding Pane
 Pane that slides out of the window side.
 Like panes from Google Tag Manager.
+But with spreading props to Modal.

 Features:
  * Animated open-close